The Original Amphibian’s

 - In 2010 Ivor received the Historical Diving Society UK ‘Reg Vallintine Award’ in recognition of his Historical Diving Achievements.

-My name is Lauren Smith i am a shark biologist and i love diving.
+My name is Lauren Smith i am a marine biologist and i love diving.

 In late 2014 i was attending the Dive Show held at Birmingham NEC, UK.
 Here i visited the Historical Diving Society’s stand (i was attracted by the books they had for sale, and was ecstatic to find Cousteau’s The Silent World, Hans Hass’s Diving to Adventure and Eugenie Clarks Lady with a Spear), where i started to chat to someone about where i was currently living (Aberdeen) and they mentioned Ivor’s name and his early experiments with homemade set-ups.